 - New display on a weekly basic throughout the year.
 First Place in each size group $25.00.

 - A new display on a monthly basis throughout the year.
 First Place in each size group $25.00.

 - Best Decorated Holiday Tree by a Club/or Club Member with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
 Attach photos—one showing the whole decorated tree and close ups of the decorations and give a brief descriptions of those decorations.

-- Best Decorated Holiday Tree by Youth or Junior Garden Club with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
+- Best Decorated Holiday Tree by Youth with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
 Attach photos—one showing the whole decorated tree and close up of the decorations with a short note about their tree.